Kaif10/Action-Recognition-in-Videos/README.md

 # Action-Recognition-in-Videos (Disseratation research)

-This repo will serve as a playground where I investigate different approaches to solving the problem of action recognition in video.# and it takes inspiration from https://github.com/eriklindernoren/Action-Recognition
+This repo will serve as a playground where I investigate different approaches to solving the problem of action recognition in video and it takes inspiration from https://github.com/eriklindernoren/Action-Recognition

 I will mainly use the UCF-101 dataset.
 ```